 Get Justice From a Philadelphia Birth Injury Lawyer

 Mistakes made during childbirth are inexcusable.
 When people are responsible for harming your child, you have every right to seek legal action.
-We can help you navigate the complexities of a birth injury claim.
+Shrager & Sachs can help you navigate the complexities of a birth injury claim.
 We’re not afraid to go up against hospitals and make them take responsibility for medical malpractice.

 When hospitals are held accountable for negligence, they will most likely take steps to ensure they don’t repeat the same mistake.
 They may institute certain standards or procedures to make sure babies are kept safe in the delivery room.
 Your claim could potentially prevent other childbirth injuries.
 This won’t undo the pain that you and your child have suffered, but it may be a small comfort to know that you had a say in protecting other babies.

-You and your child deserve justice and to know that you’re taking steps to be able to give them the treatment, care, and medication they need.
+You deserve justice and to know that you’re taking steps to be able to give your child the treatment, care, and medication they need.
 Contact us today for a free consultation.
-We will go over your case and so you can decide your best course of action.
+We will go over your case so you can decide your best course of action.